 Sunil, seeing that Vijay was enjoying the freedom of Truthseekers, invited him to spend more time there.
 Unfortunately, Vijay was intimidated by how alien it was, and though he wanted to stay, he said no.

 Vijay went home, taking a copy of “Slavery” with him and starting on a journey that would change him forever.
 At this point, he realized that there was more to life than he had previously imagined and was seeking a real God instead of the idols with which he had grown up.
-He didn’t yet know Jesus, but in an attempt to imitate the prayer he had seen done by Truthseekers, he began praying to Foule and Ambedkar (the Untouchable who became the Father of the Indian constitution).
+He didn’t yet know Jesus, but in an attempt to imitate the prayer he had seen done by Truthseekers, he began praying to Phoule and Ambedkar (the Untouchable who became the father of the Indian constitution.)

 While trying to sleep one night, he was tormented by what to believe in, to whom to pray.
 Suddenly, the name Jesus Christ appeared in his mind.
 He had heard the name at the office, but had no idea who he was.